-Knowing how powerful a rhino animal is, you would be convinced these straps were named after it.
-With a break strength of 5208 pounds, I had no doubt this is a heavy duty tie down kit to clamp down heavy equipment, motorcycles included.
-It’s not always that you find such a heavy duty ratchet strap.
+With a break strength of 5208 pounds, I had no doubt this is a heavy-duty tie-down kit to clamp down heavy equipment, motorcycles included.
+It’s not always that you find such a heavy-duty ratchet strap.

 Perhaps most interesting is the inclusion of soft hooks that ensures that the straps do not leave dents or scratches on your finish.
 The S hooks are coated chrome, which ensures that they last long.
 Also, they are padded for yet another scratch-free hold to your bike.

 The straps measure 1.6” x 8”.
 While the 8 inches length is not necessarily the longest out there, I still find it convenient to clamp down your bike with an uncompromised tensile strength.
 The long straps are usually not stronger than the shorter ones of the same materials.
 Short straps may, however, inconvenience you when you need to clamp down tall bikes.

 What pops out from these straps is the build quality.
 One reason could be the fact that the product hails from the USA, a country renowned for quality motorcycle accessories.
 Apart from that, when you look closely at how the straps were designed, you will notice the top-notch quality.
 The manufacturer provides you a lifetime warranty and a guaranteed refund should you not be satisfied with their product.